Mo Smith MBACP Senior Accredited Counsellor/Supervisor/Teacher

 Supervision & training

-It is an important part of your practice to ensure you are ethical at all times.View supervision profile
+It is an important part of your practice to ensure you are supported and helped and ethical at all times.View supervision profile